lucendio/lecture-devops-infos/deliverables/research_notes.md

 ========================================

-__SUBMISSION DEADLINE:__ before the end of the day on which the class room discussion took place
+__SUBMISSION DEADLINE:__ before the end of the day at which the class room discussion takes place

 ### Requirements